mhaack/mh-site/src/posts/2023-07-17-home-assistant-backup-to-synology-nas.md

  feature: /assets/images/disc-backup-hero.jpg
  height: null
 description: Regularly backing up your Home Assistant configuration is critical to protecting your smart home deployment.
 This article explains how to back up your Home Assistant to a NAS.
+seo:
+  description: "Complete guide to backup Home Assistant on Synology NAS.
+Configure NFS network storage for automatic backups and protect your smart home setup."
 date: 2023-07-17
 ---